- Components and definition of the hydrologic cycle

 The Law of the River highlights the complex and prolonged nature of interstate water rights agreements, as well as the importance of water.

-In 1989, the Southern Nevada Water Authority (SNWA) submitted applications for water rights to pipe up to 155,000 acre-feet of water per year from Spring, Snake, Delamar, Dry Lake, and Cave valleys to southern Nevada (mostly Las Vegas) .
+In 1989, the Southern Nevada Water Authority (SNWA) submitted applications for water rights to pipe up to 155,000 acre-feet of water per year (an acre-foot of water is one acre covered with water one foot deep) from Spring, Snake, Delamar, Dry Lake, and Cave valleys to southern Nevada (mostly Las Vegas) .
 Unlike the other valleys, Snake Valley straddles the border of Utah and Nevada, where more of the irrigable land area is on the Utah side of the border.
 Nevada and Utah attempted a comprehensive agreement, but negotiations have yet to be settled.

 11.5.2 Quality Protection